Saturday, November 30, 2024

 CNS.

-General paresis.
-Initially, patients show impairment of intellect and judgment, irritability and loss of memory.
-Then progressively develop a lack of interest in self grooming, dressing and personal hygiene.
-Dementia of various degrees develops and is often associated with grandiose ideas, euphoria and delusion.
-Others are depressed and agitated.
-Gradually loss of speech and progressive loss of all mental faculties.
+Initially, patients show impairment of intellect and judgment, irritability, and loss of memory.
+Then, progressively develop a lack of interest in self-grooming, dressing, and personal hygiene.
+Dementia of various degrees develops and is often associated with grandiose ideas, euphoria, and delusion.
+Patients may be depressed or agitated.
+Loss of speech and loss of other mental faculties are gradual.
 Focal and generalized seizures develop.
-Muscle tremors and flat facial affects, loss of all tendon reflexes and extensor planter reflex along with optic atrophy and Argyl Robertson pupils demonstrated.
+Muscle tremors and loss of all tendon reflexes and extensor plantar reflex, along with optic atrophy and Argyll Robertson pupils, are present.

-Tabes dordalis.
-This is primarily of the posterior column of spinal cord lesions associated with loss of dorsal root ganglions.
+Symptoms are due to the posterior column of spinal cord lesions, associated with loss of dorsal root ganglia.
 Loss of pain from limbs starts initially and then develops in the rest of the body.
-Vibratory and position senses are lost next which results in ataxia.
-Paraesthesia specially Electric shock like pain felt often.
-Loss of control for muscles of movement results in slapping of the foot on attempted walking.
+Vibratory and position senses are lost next, which results in ataxia.
+Paraesthesia specially Electric shock-like pain felt often.
+Loss of control of the muscles results in slapping of the foot on attempted walking.
 Loss of bladder and bowel control develops.

-Cardiovascular.
-Large and middle sized muscular arteries show aneurysmal dilatation and aortic valvular insufficiency and coronary artery stenosis.
-Abdominal aorta aneurysm can be large and extend to iliac vessels.
+Large and medium-sized muscular arteries show aneurysmal dilatation and aortic valvular insufficiency, and coronary artery stenosis.
+Abdominal aorta aneurysm can be large and extend to the iliac vessels.
 Pressure from the enlarging aneurysm produces various symptoms either in the chest or abdomen.
-The rupture of aneurysm produces catastrophic hemorrhage.
+The rupture of an aneurysm produces a catastrophic hemorrhage.

 Histopathology of Tertiary syphilis.

 Gamma.
-A mass of soft mass formed by granuloma chiefly made up of plasma cells, epitheliod histiocytes, lymphocytes and giant cells with central caseous necrotic tissue made of dead cells and fragmented collagen fibers, blood vessels show obliterative endartreritis.
+A mass of soft mass formed by granuloma, chiefly made up of plasma cells, epithelioid histiocytes, lymphocytes, and giant cells, with central caseous necrotic tissue made of dead cells and fragmented collagen fibers, blood vessels show obliterative endarteritis.
 Gammas are the hallmark of the tertiary syphilis.

-At this stage of the diseases the patients become non- infectious.
+At this stage of the disease, the patients become non-infectious.

 Small artery.
-The proliferation of endothelium and fibrosis produces obliteration of the arterial lumen
+The proliferation of the endothelium and fibrosis produces obliteration of the arterial lumen

 Tree bark appearance.
 Arteries show skip lesions of areas of fibrosis and unaffected areas and appear as tree bark.